Abscess: Classification

 Abscesses may be classified as either skin abscesses or internal abscesses.
 Skin abscesses are common; internal abscesses tend to be harder to diagnose and more serious.
 Skin abscesses are also called cutaneous or subcutaneous abscesses.

 IV drug use

 For those with a history of intravenous drug use, an X-ray is recommended before treatment to verify that no needle fragments are present.
 If there is also a fever present in this population, infectious endocarditis should be considered.

 Differential

 Abscesses should be differentiated from empyemas, which are accumulations of pus in a preexisting, rather than a newly formed, anatomical cavity.

 Other conditions that can cause similar symptoms include: cellulitis, a sebaceous cyst, and necrotising fasciitis.
 Cellulitis typically also has an erythematous reaction, but does not confer any purulent drainage.

 Treatment

-The standard treatment for an uncomplicated skin or soft tissue abscess is the act of opening and draining.
+The standard treatment for an uncomplicated skin or soft-tissue abscess is the incision and drainage procedure.
 There does not appear to be any benefit from also using antibiotics in most cases.
 A small amount of evidence did not find a benefit from packing the abscess with gauze.